 After a concussion, there is no circumstance when somebody should return to an activity where suffering a new concussion is a significant risk.
 Although walking around the block can result in a fall and a concussion, there is not a high likelihood of that happening.
 In contrast, playing soccer, even in the park, is a much more significant risk and should be avoided while the student is still experiencing symptoms.
 Other things like riding a bike, skateboarding, or climbing trees are also activities to be avoided while still recovering.
 After seeing a healthcare professional additional care is rarely needed.
 However, if concussion symptoms do not begin to subside after 2-3 weeks, or they seem to worsen, then additional care should be considered.
 In most cases this involves education, monitoring and additional treatment.
+Remember:

 - The majority of concussions will resolve without requiring additional treatment beyond cognitive and physical rest.